Mergermarket Group Rebrands as 'Acuris'

 Acuris products, which include Mergermarket, Debtwire, Inframation, C6 and more, are focused on providing sharp, analytical and non-linear thinking and industry-leading-expertise, with networks that reach into the farthest corners of the markets they cover.

-The rebranded and unified offering will ensure that content remains front and centre of Acuris' operations, while facilitating a standardised look and feel across products.
-Proprietary information will remain Acuris' key differentiator - from intelligence and legal analysis to credit research and industry trend reports - with the new logo adapted for each brand retaining an overarching visual identity.
+The rebranded and unified offering will ensure that content remains front and center of Acuris' operations, while facilitating a standardized look and feel across products.
+Proprietary information will remain Acuris' key differentiator from intelligence and legal analysis to credit research and industry trend reports with the new logo adapted for each brand retaining an overarching visual identity.

 Commenting on the rebrand, Hamilton Matthews, CEO of Acuris, said: